The Ultimate Guide to Location Scouting

 All About Film Permits

-You have your story, your cast, your locations... (if you don't, you may want to see our list of affordable homes to shoot in LA) but wait – what's that you hear about a film permit?
+You have your story, your cast, your locations... (if you don't, you know where to go for the best location options to choose from for photo or film) but wait – what's that you hear about a film permit?
 Do you need one?
 How much does it cost?
 How long would it take to receive one?
 Read on to find the answers to all of your questions.

 Permits can be tricky to think about, and can sometimes take longer than expected.
 It's important that you think about the permitting logistics for the locations that you're scouting, since different cities and areas of cities have different rules, timelines and deadlines when it comes to permits.